Jimmy Page: 2020s

-Page is among the people interviewed for the documentary film If These Walls Could Sing directed by Mary McCartney about the recording studios at Abbey Road.
+Page was among the people interviewed for the documentary film If These Walls Could Sing directed by Mary McCartney about the recording studios at Abbey Road.

-In September 2024, Page was honoured by the Academy of Achievement at the British Embassy in Washington, D.C., hosted by British Ambassador Karen Pierce and the Permanent Secretary to the Treasury of United Kingdom, Charles Roxburgh.
-Page was honoured for over five decades of making music and for his philanthropy.
+In September 2024, Page was honored by the Academy of Achievement at the British Embassy in Washington, D.C., hosted by British Ambassador Karen Pierce and the Permanent Secretary to the Treasury of United Kingdom, Charles Roxburgh.
+Page was honoured for more than five decades of making music and for his philanthropy.

+In 2025, Page appeared in the musical documentary Becoming Led Zeppelin, directed by Bernard MacMahon and produced by Allison McGourty.
+The film chronicled Led Zeppelin’s formation and first year and was the first time the band's members had agreed to participate in a biographical documentary.

 Page is a member of the Golden Plate Awards Council.

 Legacy

 Along with a highly original and well-rounded guitar style, influenced by blues, country and international folk music, Jimmy Page has the grand distinction of being one of the most respected and influential songwriters and producers in the history of rock music.